Call Now 24/7 - Free Consultation! 844-686-5397

 If there are other people around, be sure to write their names down, and contact information or address, if you can get it.
 You can just let them know that you’re not planning on contacting them, but you want to be able to in case the responsible party tries to dispute what happened.

 What follows is just a brief introduction.
 If you have questions, the bike accident lawyers at Munley Law are more than happy to discuss your case with you free of charge.
-During an initial consultation, we can listen to what happened, explain your rights, and help explain what evidence we will need to prove your claim.
+During an initial consultation, we can listen to what happened, explain your rights, and help define what evidence we will need to prove your claim.

 A Negligence Lawsuit

 A personal injury lawsuit usually means a negligence lawsuit.
-That means you have to prove that the driver that hit you, or the city responsible for maintaining the road or bike lane, was negligent.
+That means you have to prove that the driver who hit you, or the city responsible for maintaining the road or bike lane, was negligent.

-• Duty: this means that the defendant, the person who did wrong, owed you a duty not to cause harm.
+• Duty: This means that the defendant, the person who did wrong, owed you a duty not to cause harm.
 Whether a duty exists is a complex question.
-But generally, under the law, a person owes you a duty to not cause foreseeable harm by their actions.
+But generally, under the law, a person owes you a duty not to cause foreseeable harm by their actions.
 That means that you can hold a driver, or perhaps even the city, responsible because they owed you a duty as a biker on the road.

-• Breach: to prove breach, you must prove that the wrongdoer failed to act according to a specific standard of care.
+• Breach: To prove breach, you must prove that the wrongdoer failed to act according to a specific standard of care.
 Generally, all people must act as reasonably prudent people would in a given situation.
-If a driver hits you while you're on your bike because they weren't paying attention, or if the city fails to maintain its roads as it should, they might have breached a duty.
+If a driver hits you while you’re on your bike because they weren’t paying attention, or if the city fails to maintain its roads as it should, they might have breached a duty.

 What Can Munley Law Do To Help After a Bike Accident?